-With Women Kisoboka (WWK) works with women of Uganda who live at the lowest income level and provides them with the resources to build agency, meaning, and connection in their lives so that they can positively transform themselves, their family and their community.
+With Women Kisoboka (WWK) works to lift up the women of Uganda who live at the lowest income level by providing them with the resources to build agency, meaning, and connection in their lives so that they can positively transform themselves, their family and their community.

 The two very specific ways WWK differs from other organizations are:

-1) We don’t tell the women what they need…they tell us,
+1) We don’t tell the women we work with what they need…they tell us,

 2) We seek ultimately not to be needed… but to define ways for all marginalized women to transform themselves and in doing so their communities.